CoinPress: Practical Private Mean and Covariance Estimation

 \begin{lemma} Let $f(D) = \frac1n \sum_i D_i D_i^T$, where $\|D_i\|_2^2 \leq T$.
 Then the $\ell_2$-sensitivity of $f$ (i.e., $\max_{D, D'} \|f(D) - f(D')\|_F$, where $D$ and $D'$ are neighbors) is at most $\frac{\sqrt{2}T}{n}$. \end{lemma}

-Applying the Gaussian mechanism (\`{a} la~\cite{DworkTTZ14}) in combination with this sensitivity bound, we again get a private point estimate $Z$ for the covariance, and can also derive inner and outer confidence ellipsoids.
+Applying the Gaussian mechanism (\`{a} la~\cite{DworkTTZ14}) in combination with this sensitivity bound, we again get a private point estimate $Z$ for the covariance, and can also derive a confidence ellipsoid upper bound.
 This time we require more sophisticated tools, including confidence intervals for the spectral norm of both a symmetric Gaussian matrix and the empirical covariance matrix of Gaussian data.
-Using valid confidence intervals ensures accuracy, and a sufficiently large $n$ again results in a constant factor squeezing of the ellipsoids, guaranteeing progress.
+Using a valid confidence ellipsoid ensures accuracy, and a sufficiently large $n$ again results in a constant factor squeezing of the ellipsoid, guaranteeing progress.

 Putting together the analysis leads to the following theorem.

 \begin{theorem} \mvcoviter\ is $(\sum_{i=1}^t \rho_i)$-zCDP.
 Furthermore, suppose $X_1, \dots, X_n \sim N(0, \Sigma)$, where $I \preceq \Sigma \preceq K I$, and $n = \tilde \Omega((\frac{d^2}{\alpha^2} + \frac{d^2}{\alpha\sqrt{\rho}} + \frac{\sqrt{d^3 \log K}}{\sqrt{\rho}})\cdot \log\tfrac{1}{\beta})$.
 Then \mvcoviter($X_1, \dots, X_n, I, K, t = O(\log K), \tfrac{\rho}{2(t-1)}, \dots, \tfrac{\rho}{2(t-1)}, \tfrac{\rho}{2}, \beta$) will return $\hat \Sigma$ such that $\|\hat \Sigma^{-1/2}\Sigma\hat \Sigma^{-1/2} - I\|_F \leq \alpha$ with probability at least $1 - \beta$. \end{theorem}